 Whether you want to compete with other games, or save time and money, or just make things a little bit easier, you need a game engine.

 Fortunately in 2019 there’s a lot of choices, and the best ones, Unreal and Unity, are really valuable pieces of software that come from reputable brands and are filled with cutting-edge functionality.

 In this post you learned:

-- What are game engines.
+- What is a game engine.

 - Why you shouldn’t make games from scratch.

-- What are best options.
+- What are best game engines.

 - What are most important factors that determine best engine.

 - Who’s the winner in Unreal vs Unity race.